- About DCC

-Michael Araujo is the head of the Business Department and an assistant professor of business.
+Michael Araujo Moreno is an associate professor in the Business, Aviation and Construction Professions department.
 He comes to DCC with more than 15 years of full-time college teaching experience in finance, accounting, business and economics.
 He has an MBA with a concentration in finance from Providence College, an M.Ed. in Higher Education Administration from Suffolk University in Boston, a Graduate Certificate in Financial Planning from Boston University and some doctoral work at the University of Massachusetts Amherst.

-Joan McFadden was born in Brooklyn and lived in Riverdale, New York for several years before relocating to the Dutchess County area.
+Joan McFadden is the Chair of the Business, Aviation and Construction Professions department.
+She was born in Brooklyn and lived in Riverdale, New York for several years before relocating to the Dutchess County area.
 She completed her undergraduate education and law school while working as a legal secretary and as a paralegal in several law offices in Dutchess County.
 After admission to the New York State Bar, Professor McFadden worked as an associate attorney practicing commercial litigation in Poughkeepsie, New York.
 She began teaching as an adjunct instructor in 2006 at Marist College and Dutchess Community College and then was hired as a full-time faculty member and chairperson of paralegal programs at Dutchess Community College in 2008.

 Scott Willmen graduated from Gettysburg College with a Bachelor of Arts in Business Management, an MBA from Auburn University and a DBA at the University of Sarasota Argosy.
 He not only ran his family’s resort business in Lake George but started his own business as well.
 Prior to coming to DCC, Willman taught a variety of business courses at Marist College.